priyank2909/Breast-Cancer-Prediction/README.md

 ## 2) Features

-a) Data Integration: Combines data from various sources including medical records, diagnostic imaging, genetic information, and pathology reports.
+1) Data Integration: Combines data from various sources including medical records, diagnostic imaging, genetic information, and pathology reports.

-b) Predictive Modeling: Implements multiple machine learning models to predict the likelihood of breast cancer.
+2) Predictive Modeling: Implements multiple machine learning models to predict the likelihood of breast cancer.

-c) Model Evaluation: Uses comprehensive evaluation metrics to assess model performance.
+3) Model Evaluation: Uses comprehensive evaluation metrics to assess model performance.

-d) Ethical Considerations: Ensures patient data privacy and addresses potential biases in the models.
+4) Ethical Considerations: Ensures patient data privacy and addresses potential biases in the models.

 ## 3) Modeling Techniques

-a) Logistic Regression: For predicting the probability of a binary outcome.
+1) Logistic Regression: For predicting the probability of a binary outcome.

-b) Random Forests: For classification based on feature values.
+2) Random Forests: For classification based on feature values.

-c) Support Vector Machines (SVM): For finding the optimal hyperplane that separates classes.
+3) Support Vector Machines (SVM): For finding the optimal hyperplane that separates classes.

-d) K-Nearest Neighbors (KNN): For classifying data points based on the 'k' nearest neighbors.
+4) K-Nearest Neighbors (KNN): For classifying data points based on the 'k' nearest neighbors.

 ## 4) Evaluation Metrics